NeuralBlitz/NB-Ecosystem/README.md

+# 🧠 Buggy a.k.a Omnibus-Transit-Station.
+>A complete Advanced TUI like OpenCode, and Crush. with tons of new and improved agents functions that can be install straight on your local computer.
+VHD & Dev Drive with new file systems Resilient File System (ReFS) built by Microsoft

+Go here to learn more!!
+[Dev Drives and VHD](https://learm.microsoft.com/en-us/windows/dev-drive)

-# 🧠 NB-Ecosystem: NeuralBlitz Production Implementation
+NeuralBlitz Production Implementation

 > **From theoretical research framework to enterprise-ready AI platform**